bccampos/BlogPost/README.md

 ## How to use and run the project

 Open the solution and build the application.
-After the successful build run, you can run bruno.Prosigliere.WebAPI
+After the successful build run, you can run bruno.WebAPI

 # Solution
 -	.NET 8 / Mapster / XUnit